 Training collaborations to explore

-Given the large number of new initiatives in training it’s crucial for EGI training to monitor the broader context in which it needs to operate, and to establish partnership with initiatives that can help EGI create sustainable value-added training services.
+Given the large number of new initiatives in training, it’s crucial for EGI training to monitor the broader context in which it needs to operate, and to establish partnership with initiatives that can help EGI create sustainable value-added training services.
 This partnership development activity has already started and reached an important milestone at the EGI Conference 2015 event, where a 2x90 minutes long session was organised with guest speakers.
 The session title was ‘Distributed platforms for e-Learning: How can educators and scholars benefit from the Open Science Commons?’.
 The presented initiatives/projects, together with partnership opportunities are described in the next subsections.

 Bio-Linux